datacult/AE-coding-conventions/dc-sql_style.md

 ```

+Replace the necessary details in the file such as :
+* The python version to the version you set in `step 5`
+* dialect to the datawarehouse been used that is snowflake, bigquery etc.

 7. run `poetry install` to allow poetry automatically instally dbt as well as all the necessary dependencies required for sqlfluff to run